SamirNabadov/vsphere-iac-terraform-ansible/README.md

 __Basic settings__
 ------------
-* Creating virtual machines from template
+* Creating virtual machines from template Terraform
+* Installing packages based on Ansible playbooks, setting up httpd and postgresql
+* Using null_resource on Terraform to execute Ansible plabooks
-* Making some configurations on virtual machines (users, packages, ntp, httpd, postgresql)
+* Configuring resources on Terraform in separate files for Web and Database virtual machines

 __Note__
 ------------